-3 This is described in the 2005 Petition which Amended the Russian River Valley AVA to include, amongst other things, the area of Sebastopol Hills sought to be established as an AVA subject to this petition.
+3 This is described in the 2005 Petition, which Amended the Russian River Valley AVA to include, amongst other things, the area of Sebastopol Hills sought to be established as an AVA subject to this petition.

-More recently, RRVW started what became known as its "Neighborhoods Initiative" in order to differentiate the subregions or "neighborhoods" within the Russian River Valley AVA, which demonstrate distinctive microclimates and characteristic fruit profiles analogous to the villages of the Cote d'Or in Burgundy, France.4 Through this process, RRVW officially identified Sebastopol Hills as one of the 6 neighborhoods (see Exhibit D) with the following description:
+the Cote d'Or in Burgundy, France.4 Through this process, RRVW officially identified Sebastopol Hills as one of the six neighborhoods (see Exhibit D) with the following description:

 "Coolest sub-region of the Russian River Valley.
 Sebastopol Hills spans east and west around the southwest portion of the town of Sebastopol.
 Soil type is mostly Goldridge.
-Find acclaimed full-bodied Pinot with just the right amount of acidity." (see exhibit D).
+Find acclaimed full-bodied Pinot with just the right amount of acidity."
+(See Exhibit D).